 One of these is Federal Housing Administration mortgages given by the Department of Housing and Urban Development.
-FHA mortgages allow you to pay only up to 3.5 percent of the house price as downpayment.
-However, you’ll require a credit score between 500 and 579 to qualify for a FHA loan.
+FHA mortgages allow you to pay only up to 3.5 percent of the house price as a downpayment.
+However, you’ll require a credit score between 500 and 579 to qualify for an FHA loan.

 Additionally, FHA has varying upper limits for loans.
-In certain high cost areas, the maximum FHA loan would be about $726,525 for 2019.
-These are however subject to revision.
+In certain high-cost areas, the maximum FHA loan would be about $726,525 for 2019.
+These are, however, subject to revision.

 There’re also plans for Veterans that FHA offers.
 If you’re a Veteran, apply for these special housing loans since they can help you save some money and get other benefits too.